jojozhuang/jojozhuang.github.io/_note/dsa/algorithm-union-find.md

 In mathematics, two sets are said to be `disjoint sets` if they have no element in common.
 Equivalently, disjoint sets are sets whose intersection is the empty set.
 For example, {1, 2, 3} and {4, 5, 6} are disjoint sets, while {1, 2, 3} and {3, 4, 5} are not.

 ### 1.2 Disjoint-set Data Structure
 A disjoint-set data structure is a data structure that tracks a set of elements partitioned into a number of disjoint (non-overlapping) subsets.
-Generally, it is implemented with an array and find, union methods.
+Generally, it is implemented with an array and `find`, `union` methods.

 ### 1.3 Set Problem
 Consider a situation with a number of persons and following tasks to be performed on them.